SchlenkR/applied_fsharp_challenge/artikel/3 - Composing stateless processing functions.md

 ```

 TODO: Erklären:
 Every time, a value has to be used more than once in the rest of the computation, we encode the rest of the computation as a "continuation" function with exactly one parameter.
 This function is composed with the "things that came before" with the "bind" (>=>) operator.
 We can then again use this technique _inside_ of a "rest" function, and again, and again, with each continuation function having access to the parameters all "rest" functions that enclose it.
-In other words: A nested "rest" function has access to all values that are bound to identifiers of outer "rest" functions.
-This way of composing functions is more powerful than the >> operator combines functions. >> builds a chain, where an element in the chain has access only to it's direct precessor; not to all precessors.
+In other words: A nested "rest" function has access to _all values_ that are already bound to identifiers.
+This means that there is a data context built up that accumulates more values with each composition step that is accessible to the following parts in the computation.

+Note: This way of composing functions is more powerful than the >> operator combines functions. >> builds a chain, where an element in the chain has access only to it's direct precessor; not to all precessors.
+There is no growing data context during the evaluation steps.
-// TODO: Bild: Schalenmodell

-So what's the benefit of all that:
+With "bind" in mind, we can revisit the block diagram of "blendedDistortion" that visualizes the pattern we just worked out:

+[Bild_Schalenmodell]

+Having identified a pattern for similar class of problems is a good thing.
+And it's getting even better because there are some benefits we haven't looked at so far and that will help a lot in other upcoming problems:

+Benefit of having "bind":
     * Hook
     * Do things "behind the scenes"
     * We gain control over the execution that is performed (usually, this aspect is fully out of the programmer's control).